International-Data-Spaces-Association/IDSA-Rulebook/115_Interoperability_in_data_spaces.md

 - Semantic interoperability refers to the meaning and interpretation of the data, such as concepts, relationships, and ontologies.

-- Organizational interoperability refers to the processes, policies, and governance of data sharing, such as roles, responsibilities, and agreements.
+- Organisational interoperability refers to the processes, policies, and governance of data sharing, such as roles, responsibilities, and agreements.